 - smoked salmon breakfast bowl

 - Make the yogurt bowl.
 Add all ingredients to a bowl (for easier stirring, put the protein powder in the bottom of the bowl so it doesn't go all over the place when stirring).
-Mix well until combined.
+Mix well until smooth and combined.

 - Enjoy!
 Top with toppings of choice and enjoy!